 Preparation of the Annual Security Report

-Each year, personnel from the Emory Police Department (EPD) and Emory Public Safety, with assistance from the Office of Compliance, collect and compile, for all campuses, the statistics, information and other data required for this Report, in accordance with applicable statutory and regulatory requirements.
+Each year, personnel from the Emory Police Department (EPD) and Emory Public Safety, with assistance from the Office of the General Counsel and the Office of Compliance, collect and compile, for all campuses, the statistics, information and other data required for this Report, in accordance with applicable statutory and regulatory requirements.

 EPD maintains a daily crime log and an incident report database on an annual basis.
 EPD records, by date, crimes reported to EPD that occurred “on-campus,” in a “noncampus building or property,” “on public property,” or within EPD’s patrol jurisdiction.
 It is important to note that under the Regulations, each of the foregoing italicized terms has a special definition that requires the reporting of statistics for certain crimes that occur outside the specific geographic boundaries of the campus property owned by Emory University.